fluiddyn/fluidfft/plugins/README.md

 - `fluidfft-pyvkfft` (<https://pyvkfft.readthedocs.io>)

+There are few plugins available on PyPI (see <https://pypi.org/search/?q=fluidfft>).
-Currently, the plugins can be installed from the repository (see [](#build-from-source)) but the corresponding library has to be installed first.
+Note that their installation can trigger compilation (see [](#build-from-source)) and that the corresponding library has to be installed first.

 ## Install FFT libraries